MannyLemos/tutorial-sidescroller-race/tutorial/sidescroller/activity3.md

 ## {Step 5}
 Scroll the Background
 ---
-In this step we will scroll our track background at half the speed of progression velocity.<br>
+In this step we will scroll our track background at half the speed of progression velocity.<br><br>
 Note: We use half the speed to make the game run smoother.
 ___
 1. Click the ``||scroller:Scroller||`` category.